ombulabs/blog/_posts/2015-12-16-adding-csrf-protection-to-your-rails-backbone-app.markdown

 author: "schmierkov"
 ---

-When integrating Backbone.js in your Rails App, you might face the problem of the inability to verify the CSRF-Token.
+When integrating [Backbone.js](http://backbonejs.org) in your [Rails](http://rubyonrails.org) App, you might face the problem of the inability to verify the CSRF-Token.

-The CSRF Protection secures your app with a token to make sure, that the person who is interacting with it is you.
+The CSRF Protection secures your app with a token.
+Rails makes sure that the person who is interacting with your app is someone who started a session in your site, not some random attacker from another site.
 So you should not turn it off, unless you know what you are doing.

 For more information on this Topic, check out the [Rails Security Guide](http://guides.rubyonrails.org/security.html#cross-site-request-forgery-csrf).

 This problem occurs as soon as you are trying to send form data, without the CSRF-Token provided by Rails.